Ute Gazioch, Director of Substance Abuse and Mental Health

 Bill Aldinger, Coordinator, Supportive Housing

-Bill Aldinger is the Supportive Housing Coordinator for the Florida Housing Finance Corporation.
-Aldinger's responsibilities include: assisting in developing and implementing Florida Housing's supportive housing/special needs populations policy; representing the Corporation on supportive housing/special needs workgroups and committees; and serving as the special needs housing liaison between Florida Housing and state agencies, developers, supportive housing providers, advocates and other stakeholders.
+Bill Aldinger is the Assistant Policy Director and Supportive Housing Coordinator for the Florida Housing Finance Corporation.
+Bill’s responsibilities include: assisting in developing and implementing Florida Housing's housing policy and strategies related to homeless households, persons with special needs, and the elderly; representing the Corporation on supportive housing, special needs, and homelessness workgroups and committees; as well serving as the special needs housing liaison between Florida Housing and state agencies, developers, housing providers, advocates and other stakeholders.
 Before coming to Florida Housing in 2006, Aldinger served as the Director of the Elderly Housing Unit, as well as the Robert Wood Johnson Foundation's Florida Coming Home Program at the Florida Department of Elder Affairs.
-He has more than 25 years experience in both the public and private sectors working in the fields of aging, community based services development, supportive housing, and mental health.
+He has more nearly 30 years’ experience in both the public and private sectors working in the fields of aging and behavioral health, community based services development, as well as in affordable and supportive housing policy and finance.

 Lindsey Berling Cannon